Relationships in the ER Model

 ER Diagram Notation

-They are connected to the participating entity types (rectangles) with straight lines.
+- Relationship types are shown as diamond-shaped boxes connected to the participating entity types (rectangles) with straight lines.

-Degree of a Relationship Type
+Characteristics of a Relationship

 WORKS_FOR